vaibhavsinghal87/Front-End-developer-Interview-Questions/README.md

      4 - 4 + "4"
   ```

   In expressions involving numeric and string values with the + operator, JavaScript converts numeric values to strings.
+The expression is evaluated from left to right.
 For example, consider the following statements:
   ```
   x = "The answer is " + 42 // "The answer is 42"
   y = 42 + " is the answer" // "42 is the answer"